 The idea is to go over your Pinterest profile with a critical eye and try to imagine that you were a visitor landing on it for the first time after clicking through from one of your pins.
 Is it clean?
 Is it attractive?
 Does it make you want to stick around?

 If the answer to any of these questions is “no,” you’ve got some work to do, my friend!

-I currently offer Pinterest profile auditing as a service, and the common problems I come across relate to bios, boards and board covers.
+I currently offer social media profile auditing as a service, and the common Pinterest problems I come across relate to bios, boards and board covers.
 Therefore, let’s address these one by one.

 - Bio – Your bio should communicate who you are, what you do and what your blog offers to make it stand out from the rest.